iwahid7025/Microsoft-Search-Automation-Playwright-/README.md

-PROJECT: Nuclear Promise X - Testing Microsoft Search
+PROJECT: BDD Automation - Testing Microsoft Search

 GOAL: This project is to demonstrate my ability to design automated test cases.